 Specialist programs in teaching physical education and French as a second language are available, within either the elementary or the secondary stream.

 Admission to the Bachelor of Education program is limited to approximately 100 students.
 During the review process, applicants are initially evaluated in 4 equally-weighted areas.

-1) Academic records - Normally applicants for the BEd program must have a senior year average of at least 70 or a GPA of 2.5.
-Consideration is also given to the applicants performance throughout the entire undergraduate program.
+1) Academic record - Applicants for the BEd program must have an average of at least 70% or a GPA of 2.5.

-2) Life experiences and community involvement - Both breadth and depth of involvement are evaluated, as is the applicants experience with diversity and with inclusive practices.
+2) Life experiences and community involvement - Both breadth and depth of involvement are reviewed with attention paid to inclusion and diversity.

-4) Essay on why the applicant wants to teach.
-The essay is evaluated on the applicants articulation of his/her view of students, view of subject-matter, and vision for schooling.
+4) Essay – The essay is evaluated on the applicant’s articulation of his/her/their view of learning, subject-matter, and vision for education.

 Based on the above criteria, applicants will be short listed for the next stage of the process, the interview.
 Interviews include core questions asked to all applicants applying to the BEd program.
 Specific questions relating to the elementary stream or secondary stream will also be asked.
 Interview questions focus on a general understanding of teaching, teaching content and processes, personal and professional qualities, an understanding of diversity and inclusive practices, and communication skills.